MicrosoftDocs/intellicode/docs/custom-models.md

    - Acquire team models for completions

    > [!NOTE]
    > If you don't see the above settings, be sure that you have installed at least [Visual Studio version 16.4 preview 4](https://docs.microsoft.com/en-us/visualstudio/releases/2019/release-notes-preview) or above.
-Once the preview has been installed, you can be enable acquiring team models for completions through **Tools** > **Options** > **IntelliCode**.
+Once the preview has been installed, you can enable acquiring team models for completions through **Tools** > **Options** > **IntelliCode**.

 To train a repository-associated model, follow these steps: